rankutah/blog/sites/rodmaxfielddds/content/about.md

 # Meet Us

 We are proud to say that many of our patients have been with us for decades!
 With several members of our staff being from the area, we have known our patients personally for years.
-Our office has always been a family friendly office, treating patients of all ages, and we aim to quickly put you at ease.
+Our office has always been a family-friendly office, treating patients of all ages, and we aim to quickly put you at ease.
 When you come to our office, you become family!

 {{< /section >}}